 Spillovers occur when individuals in the control group are somehow affected by the treatment.
 For example, if certain children are in the control group of a chlorine dispensing study, but play with children who are in the treatment group, they now have friends who are less likely to be sick, and are therefore less likely to become sick themselves.
 In this case, they are indirectly impacted by the program, even though they have been assigned to the control group.
 Individuals who “crossover” are control those who find a way to be directly treated.
 For example, if the mother of a control group child sends her child to drink from the water supply of a treatment group household, she is finding her way into the treatment group.
 Impartial compliance is a broader term that encapsulates crossovers, and also treatment individuals who deliberately choose not to participate (or chlorinate their water, in this example).

-When a study suffers from spillovers and crossovers, in many circumstances it is still possible to use statistical techniques to produce valid results, using statistical techniques.
+When a study suffers from spillovers and crossovers, in many circumstances it is still possible to produce valid results, using statistical techniques.
 But these come with certain assumptions—many of which we were trying to avoid when turning to randomization in the first place.
 For example, if spillovers can be predicted using observed variables, they can be controlled for.
 With impartial compliance, if we assume that those who did not comply were unaffected by the intervention, and by the same token, the individuals who crossed over were affected in the same way as those from the treatment group who were treated, we can infer the impact of our program.
 But as discussed in the Why Randomize section, the more assumptions we make, the less firm ground we stand on when claiming the intervention caused any measured outcomes.